sparrowstack/sparrowstack/README.md

 We recommend using the [SparrowStarter](https://github.com/sparrowstack/sparrow-starter) template to kick off your project.
 Simply follow the setup guide, browse the example scripts for inspiration, and begin customizing your own agents today!

 ## Development
 For local development, clone the `sparrowstack` repository and link its packages locally for use in the [SparrowStarter](https://github.com/sparrowstack/sparrow-starter) project.
-Use [SparrowStarter](https://github.com/sparrowstack/sparrow-starter) as the sandbox for testingchanges made in `sparrowstack`.
+Use [SparrowStarter](https://github.com/sparrowstack/sparrow-starter) as your sandbox for testingchanges made in `sparrowstack`.

 More detailed setup instructions follow below.